hashicorp/nomad/website/source/docs/agent/configuration/client.html.md

   clients can determine their speed automatically, and thus in most cases this should be left unset.

-- `cpu_total_compute` `(int: 0)` - Specifies an override for the total cpu
+- `cpu_total_compute` `(int: 0)` - Specifies an override for the total CPU
   compute.
 This value should be set to `# Cores * Core MHz`.
-For example, a quadcore running at 2GHz would have a total compute of 8000 (4 * 2000).
-Most clients can determine their total cpu compute automatically, and thus in most cases this should be left unset.
+For example, a quad-core running at 2 GHz would have a total compute of 8000 (4 * 2000).
+Most clients can determine their total CPU compute automatically, and thus in most cases this should be left unset.

 - `node_class` `(string: "")` - Specifies an arbitrary string used to logically